How to Cope With Miscarriage

-Twelve years ago this month I suffered the miscarriage of my second pregnancy.
+My second pregnancy ended in miscarriage.
 I was 13 weeks into the pregnancy and feeling pretty confident as I moved into the second trimester.
 My morning sickness (and a few other symptoms) had begun to diminish and I was ready to enjoy the next phase of the pregnancy.

-On the morning before my 13 week appointment, I noticed spotting.
+Sadly, on the morning before my 13-week appointment with my obstetrician, I noticed spotting.
 An ultrasound performed later that day revealed that my baby had stopped growing about three weeks earlier and that the pregnancy was ending.
 (I’ll write my miscarriage story at another time because today I feel it’s more important to focus on the things I did to cope with my miscarriage.)

-In the difficult days after my miscarriage, I did three things that helped me to deal with the grief of losing my unborn child.
-More than anything else, I feel that these three things helped me to honor and to create a memory of the dear life I carried and to express my grief in a positive way.
+In the difficult days after my miscarriage, I did three important things that helped me to deal with the grief of losing my unborn child.
+More than anything else, I feel these three things helped me to honor my baby, to create a memory of the precious life I carried, and to express my grief in a positive way.

 When I lost my baby, I received many cards and flowers from loving friends and family.
-The cards and flowers meant more to me than anything because they respected my private and introverted nature and allowed me to grieve without having to field well-meaning visitors.
-I read the beautiful words from those who cared about me and my family and they helped to keep me calm.
+The cards and flowers meant more to me than any well-intentioned visit because they respected my private and introverted nature and allowed me to grieve without having to field well-meaning guests.
+I read the beautiful words from those who cared about me and my family and they helped to keep me centered and hopeful.

-I still take the scrapbook out once or so each year and remember.
+Sixteen years later, I still take the scrapbook out to look at and remember.
 My oldest son was interested in seeing it recently and I was able to tell him about the miscarriage for the first time (he was only a year old when it happened) and share with him how much I valued our time together while I worked through the grief.

 About a year after my miscarriage, I decided to give my miscarried baby a name.
 I felt that I was carrying a girl, though the embryo was not developed enough to be certain.
 I chose the name Sera Malia (Sera, meaning winged angel and Malia, meaning peaceful).